 The last stage in tea manufacture is drying.
-The goal of drying is to preserve the flavor profile that has emerged in the tea during the previous stage of processing.
-A dry leaf does not oxidize efficiently and so drying, conducted in either a specialized oven or in the warmth of the sun, locks in the products of oxidation.
+The goal of drying is to preserve the flavor profile that has emerged in the tea during withering, heating and rolling.
+A dry leaf does not oxidize efficiently, if at all.
+Drying may be conducted in either a specialized oven or in the warmth of the sun which locks in the products of oxidation.

-Shelf life of finished tea will vary with the level of oxidation.
-This explains why under good storage fully oxidized teas will tend to hold their special qualities longer than unoxidized teas.
-Any exposure to moisture and air will tend to cause a little bit of oxidative change over time.
-In a few teas an evolution of flavor may be desirable but generally these changes diminish the quality of tea.
+The shelf life of finished tea will vary with the level of oxidation.
+This explains why, under reliable storage conditions, fully oxidized teas will tend to hold their desirable qualities longer than unoxidized teas.
+Exposure to moisture and air will tend to cause a little bit of oxidative change in dry tea over time.
+In a few teas types, an evolution of flavor may be desirable but, in general, these changes diminish the quality of tea.

 You will quickly learn how to protect your treasured teas from changes that lead to spoilage.

 All that is left for the tea producer is to pack and ship the product.
-However, finished tea leaf is not always uniform in shape and size and this variation can affect market value.
-Packing therefore involves a sorting and grading procedure before tea is packed into bins of loose leaf or chopped up into pieces small enough to put into individual, single-serving bags.
+However, finished tea is not always uniform in shape and size and this variation can affect market value.
+Packing therefore involves sorting and grading before packing into bins of loose-leaf tea or chopped up into pieces small enough to put into individual, single-serving bags.